Car Buying Process: What You Need to Know Buying Your First Car

 • Fuel costs

+The journey of buying your first car is an exciting blend of smart planning, thoughtful decision-making, and a dash of adventure.
 We know the car buying process can be a little intimidating, especially when looking for your first car.
-However, as long as you follow the advice written above, you’re on the right track.
+However, as long as you follow the advice written above, you are on the right track.
 Just remember not to get emotionally attached to any cars before you seal the deal, which can lead to a lot of frustration and heartache.